rubenanlo/rawDev-site/README.md

 ### Importing images

-Once you have optimized the images, run the following script in the terminal to generate the corresponding import statements in the helpers function `exportImages.js`
+Once you have optimized the images, run the following script in the terminal to generate the corresponding import statements in the helper function `exportImages.js`

+This helper generates import statements, an `images` object with all the imported images, and single export statements for all images located in the assets directory.
+This way, the web dev will be able to import in specific components single images from the same file (i.e., `exportImages.js`), also import all images through exporting the `images` object for the use of certain helpers.

 ## Projects